 “Yes, I am sure.”

-The couple walked two steps away from Utalk when the woman turned around.
+The couple walk two steps away from Utalk, the woman turns around.

 “No man is worth that.”

-Then the couple walked away.
+The couple walk away.
 Utalk looked at the sun and felt relief.

-She turned her head and stood, “You said 2 days.”
+She turns her head and stands, “You said 2 days.”

 “If they haven’t closed in yet you don’t have the tracking fluid.
 I shouldn’t have left you alone this long.
 Come on let’s go.”

 Alfred led Utalk to his car.
 They drove off.
 Two men watched from the top of a parking garage.
-One remarked to the other.
-“Sentimentality will be their undoing.”
+One says, “Sentimentality will be their undoing.”